xwl42/tp/docs/UserGuide.md

 ```
 marka INDEX l/LAB_NUMBER s/STATUS
 ```
+Here `STATUS` is "y" for attended and "n" for not attended

 **Examples:**
 - `marka 1 l/1 s/y` — Marks Lab 1 as *attended* for the 1st student.